DeveloppeurPascal/one-shot-tools/README.md

 Except if you have issues or questions to share with me, the projects in this repository won't be maintained.

 (c) Patrick Prémartin / Olf Software 2003

+## tirages_au_sort

+To attribute gains in a lotery depending on the number of participants and gifts.